imnilesh18/GfG-POTD/10_October/03_Possible Words From Phone Digits.md

             return res;
         }

-        // Using a hashmap as requested to map digits to letters unordered_map<int, string> padMap;
+        // Using a hashmap to map digits to letters unordered_map<int, string> padMap;
         padMap[2] = "abc";
         padMap[3] = "def";